Washington Corrections Center (WCC)

 WCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

 Many family friendly events are hosted at WCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the WCC Family Friendly Events Calendar for information regarding upcoming scheduled events.
+Please refer to the WCC Family, Religious, Cultural Events and LFC Meeting Dates Calendar for information regarding upcoming scheduled events.

 Regular Visiting Hours